This approach will be the main inspiration for the following definition.

 7].
 We do not enter into specific details about codes, but want to stress their critical role in cognition.

-Any cognitive system assumes states.
-Therefore, at any time, it is placed at a point in a multidimensional space.
-Some of these states are knowledge states, that is, projections in subspaces, with representational roles.
+At any time, a cognitive system is placed at a point (or a set of possible points) in a multidimensional space of states.
+Some of these states are knowledge states with representational roles.

 Coding, possibly articulated in parts and levels, is the main ingredient of cognitive dynamics.
 Considering a cognitive system only in terms of states and codes is an “extensional" approach, because it prescinds on the physical realization of states (molecular, biomolecular, cellular, circuital, …).
 In the following, we adopt this viewpoint and will show that, although it is very general and abstract, it allows us to derive interesting properties.